-- 6. The leaders of South Oxfordshire and Vale of White Horse District Councils have suggested that Council considers a joint independent remuneration panel.
-Officers see merit in this proposal as it will reduce the time taken to review the two councils' schemes. - 7.
+- 4. The Council rejected a proposal for a joint independent remuneration panel in December 2014, as the two councils were separate organisations, had different allowances, and the Council believed that a joint panel would achieve limited efficiencies.
+However, the view was expressed that the new Council should reconsider the issue following the May 2015 elections. - 5.
+In May 2015, South Oxfordshire adopted a revised allowances scheme bringing it almost completely in line with the Vale's scheme.
+There are some minor differences between the two schemes: the Vale pays a special responsibility allowance to the deputy leader of the council; South Oxfordshire pays special responsibility allowances to its licensing committee chairmen. - 6.
+The leaders of South Oxfordshire and Vale of White Horse District Councils have agreed that as the two schemes are better aligned, Council should reconsider appointing a joint independent remuneration panel.
+Officers see merit in this proposal as there are now only minor differences between the two councils' schemes.
+This will reduce the time taken to review the two councils' schemes and the panel would also gain greater expertise working across the two councils.
+The aim is as far as possible to produce one joint scheme, which would be more efficient. - 7.
 The panel must consist of a minimum of three independent persons who cannot be members of either council, nor be anyone who is disqualified from being an elected member of the council.
 Officers recommend that the panel is appointed after an advertisement, and a full application and appointment process. - 8.
 The joint panel should ideally be appointed for a number of years to allow it to build up expertise in the councils' schemes, the regulations, government guidance and other best practice.
 Officers recommend that the panel is appointed until May 2020, one year after the 2019 district council elections.
-Council is asked to authorise the head of legal and democratic services to make appointments to the joint panel, ideally of five members.
+Council is asked to authorise the head of legal and democratic services to make appointments to the joint panel.
 Existing panel members from each council will be invited to apply, while simultaneously an advertisement will be placed on the council's website for new panel members.
 Councillors will be updated of the outcome of the appointments process.